qumundo/legal-entities/README.md

 ];
 ```

-### :arrow_right: To change the operator (default is 'OR') when searching for multiple values of a parameter, attach and change the parameter 'operator' of an object:
+To change the operator (default is 'OR') when searching for multiple values of a parameter, attach and change the parameter 'operator' of an object:

 ```javascript
 let items = [